karoldavid/tasky/README.md

 ## Features

 -   Nested List (users with user tasks)
--   Task Form
+-   Task Form with Rich Text Editor
 -   Input Validation
--   Snackbar Notifications
+-   Snackbar Notification

 ## Setup

 -   Clone or download the repository
 -   Run `npm install` to install dependencies
 -   Run `npm run serve`
--   In your browser's address bar navigate to `localhost:3000`
+-   In your browser's address bar navigate to `localhost:8080`

 ## Built With